Skip to content

 • At 800G, 2 dB on one lane may push it below receiver sensitivity threshold

-• Clean with MPO cleaning tool before every mating — inspect after cleaning
+• Clean with an MPO cleaning tool before every mating — inspect after cleaning

 Cage Fit and Latch Verification